Festival of Butterflies: Midwest to Mexico

 Friday, July 24 | 6 p.m.–Sunset

-We invite you to enjoy longer hours during our Festival of Butterflies, listen to music from our, treat yourself to snacks and a seasonal festival cocktail in the Perennial Lounge, and take in the sunset views in the gardens to celebrate the peak of the summer season.
+We invite you to enjoy longer hours during our Festival of Butterflies, listen to music, treat yourself to snacks and beverages in the Perennial Lounge, and take in the sunset views in the gardens to celebrate the peak of the summer season.

 Saturday, July 25 | 1–4 p.m.